phaux/dntx/README.md

   -e, --entry-point <[type:][name=]path>
     Entry point to build.
-    Name is used in package.json exports or bin field.
+    Name is used in package.json exports or bin field (default: .).
     Type is one of: export or bin (default: export).
     Can be used multiple times.
-    Must be specified at least once.
+    Example: -e index.ts -e server=server.ts -e bin:cli=cli.ts
+    Defaults to exporting mod.ts as . if it exists.

   -s, --shim <name[:mode]>
     Shim to use.